kahst/BirdNET-Analyzer/README.md

 --o, Path to output file or folder.
 If this is a file, --i needs to be a file too.
 --lat, Recording location latitude.
 Set -1 to ignore.
 --lon, Recording location longitude.
 Set -1 to ignore.
 --week, Week of the year when the recording was made.
 Values in [1, 48] (4 weeks per month).
-Set -1 to ignore for year-round species list.
+Set -1 for year-round species list.
 --slist, Path to species list file or folder.
 If folder is provided, species list needs to be named "species_list.txt".
 If lat and lon are provided, this list will be ignored.
 --sensitivity, Detection sensitivity; Higher values result in higher sensitivity.
 Values in [0.5, 1.5].
 Defaults to 1.0.
 --min_conf, Minimum confidence threshold.
 Values in [0.01, 0.99].
 Defaults to 0.1.